STL Guidance Department

 It is YOUR responsibility to ensure that the marks you have earned (midterm & final) have been accurately posted at Ontario University Application Centre (OUAC) and Ontario Colleges. (please refer to page S8 in the Student Agenda)

-How To Book A Guidance Appointment with your Counsellor
+How To Book A Guidance Appointment with your Counselor

 - Before school, after school, or during your lunch, (but not during class time); go to Guidance Office.
 See Mrs. DiRezze to complete an appointment slip.